-Be accepted to Phase 2
+- Be accepted to Phase 2

-You will receive an email confirming your acceptance to Phase 2 of the challenge on 18 November 2021.
+You will receive an email confirming your acceptance to Phase 2 of the challenge in mid November 2022.

-Receive your kit
+- Receive your kit

 We will send an Astro Pi kit for your school or club to the address you provided in your Phase 1 submission.
 Each mentor will receive one kit only.
-This kit will contain the same hardware that is included in the Astro Pi computers on board the ISS\, and additional components that will differ depending on the type of experiment that your team wants to conduct.
+This kit will contain the same hardware that is included in the Astro Pi computers on board the ISS, and additional components that will differ depending on the type of experiment that your team wants to